 And the light is darkened by the clouds.

 a.
-As the fire devours the stubble, as the flame consumes the chaff: Stubble and chaff are both very flammable.
+As the fire devours the stubble, and the flame consumes the chaff: Stubble and chaff are both very flammable.
 God is warning of sudden, complete, and severe judgment.

 b.
-Because they have rejected the law of the LORD of hosts, and despised the word of the Holy One of Israel: Every one of Judah’s sins could be traced back to a rejection and despising of what God says.
+Because they have rejected the law of the Lord of hosts, and despised the word of the Holy One of Israel: Every one of Judah’s sins could be traced back to a time of rejecting and despising what God says.
 Man’s opinion was far more important to them than God’s word.

 c.
 He will lift up a banner to the nations from afar, and will whistle to them from the end of the earth: God will call foreign nations to come and invade Judah, making them instruments of His judgment upon them.

-d.
+e.
 Behold, darkness and sorrow; and the light is darkened by the clouds: This is a distressing place.
-Why would the LORD put Judah in such a place?
+Why would the Lord put Judah in such a place?
 Because He loves them.
-These words are harsh, but merciful; the words are a slap in the face to prevent total and eternal destruction.
+These words were harsh but merciful; yet these words were a slap in the face to prevent total and eternal destruction.
 The only question is, “Will we listen to God’s warning?”

 i.
 “God’s woes are better than the devil’s welcomes.”
 (Spurgeon)